lanodburke/Ticket-Tracker/README.md

 Universal Windows Application(UWP) that lets users search events in their country and sort them by genre.
 This is a college project for the Mobile Applications Development module at GMIT.

+The App is currently avaiable for download on the windows store, if you would like to download the app follow this link [here](https://www.microsoft.com/en-us/store/p/tickettracker/9p0f5t5sfqpj?activetab=pivot%3aoverviewtab).

 ## Demonstration

 ![Alt Text](https://media.giphy.com/media/1mgPnZpm30IIorrh9t/giphy.gif)